 Pipe Joint Compound

-Pipe joint compound, also known as pipe dope, is a liquid compound used to seal threads similar to Teflon tape.
+Pipe joint compound, also known as pipe dope, is a liquid compound used to seal threads.
 The cap of the container has an attached swab brush used to brush a layer of the compound on the threads of the pipe before attaching a fitting.
-Pipe joint compound does not harden, therefore the connection remains sealed but easy to remove when needed.
-The liquid fills in gaps of the connection.
-It is able to seal a larger gap than Teflon tape and requires little space for application.
+Pipe joint compound does not harden, therefore, the connection remains sealed but easy to remove when needed.
+The pipe joint liquid fills in gaps of the connection.
+It can seal a larger gap than Teflon tape and requires little space for application.

 Teflon Valve Packing

-Teflon valve packing was originally designed for use as a gasket or bushing, used in place of an O-ring in many situations.
+Teflon valve packing is a self-forming packing material that fills in all the spaces when it's compressed into a plumbing joint.
+It was originally designed for use as a gasket or bushing, used in place of an O-ring in many situations.
 Valve packing can be used for connections that have very large gaps or connections that have a ridge that can be sealed with an O-ring.
 While this is not a replacement for Teflon tape on threads, the connection can still be sealed with valve packing in some cases.

 PTFE Thread Sealant